 Breast cancer is the second most commonly diagnosed cancer among women in the United States after nonmelanoma skin cancer, and is the second leading cause of cancer death after lung cancer.
-In 2018, an estimated 266,120 women will be diagnosed with breast cancer and 40,920 women will die from the disease.
+In 2018, an estimated 266,120 women developed breast cancer in the United States and 40,920 women died from the disease.
 Based on data from 2011 to 2015, 70 percent of female breast cancer cases occurred in women aged 45 to 74 years (median age of diagnosis was 62 years).
-White and black women have similar rates of breast cancer incidence (128.6 and 126.9 per 100,000 persons respectively) and are more likely to be diagnosed with breast cancer compared with other races.
+White and black women have similar rates of breast cancer incidence (128.6 and 126.9 per 100,000 persons, respectively) and are more likely to be diagnosed with breast cancer compared with other races.
 In 2018, breast cancer accounted for 15.3 percent of all new cancer diagnoses in the United States.
 In 2015, approximately 3,418,124 women were living with breast cancer in the United States.